 For biological therapeutics immunogenicity testing is an important aspect of clinical trials.
-PBL supports clinical trials by performing immunogenicity testing and the Meso Scale Discovery (MSD) platform provides many advantages over the traditional ELISA analysis such as reducing matrix affects, providing high throughput options as well as exhibiting an increased dynamic range and lower sensitivity.
+PBL supports clinical trials by performing immunogenicity testing and the Meso Scale Discovery (MSD) platform provides many advantages over the traditional ELISA analysis such as reducing matrix effects, providing high throughput options as well as exhibiting an increased dynamic range and lower sensitivity.

 Immunogenicity occurs when patients produce antibodies to the drug which could render the drug ineffective and alter its pharmacokinetic profile by degrading the drug faster than would otherwise occur.
 Large molecules are complex three dimensional structures and are often recognized by the patient’s immune system as a foreign molecule creating an immune response.
 Antibody production is a component of this immune response and could potentially bind to many different epitopes on the biological therapeutic.
 Once an antibody-antigen complex is formed, the large molecule can be neutralized in a variety of ways.
 Antibodies binding the drug could cause the drug to become inactivated.
-The antibody-drug complex can form aggregates affecting the solubility of the drug product.
+The antibody-drug complex can form aggregates effecting the solubility of the drug product.
 An antibody-drug complex could also stimulate internalization by phagocytes which would breakdown the drug product to its essential components.
-Unwanted side affects could also be attributed to antibody-drug complexes such as inflammation.
+Unwanted side effects could also be attributed to antibody-drug complexes such as inflammation.

 If a patient’s antibody binds a pharmacologically active portion of the drug, thereby inactivating it, that antibody is termed a neutralizing antibody (Nab).
 If a patient is shown to be immunogenic it is recommended to perform a Nab assay to determine if the antibodies created against the drug would inactivate the drug.
 MSD assays could be designed to investigate both immunogenicity and the presence of Nabs.